cdsap/Talaiot/README.md

 cd sample
 ./gradlew assemble
 ```
+The project includes examples creating custom publishers, defining metrics using different publishers.

 ## Example: Analyzing Data provided by Talaiot <a name="example"></a>

 ### Docker, InfluxDb and Grafana
 To have a quick setup to see the possibilities of `Talaiot` we are providing a Docker image to setup a Grafana + InfluxDb instances(based on [this](https://github.com/philhawthorne/docker-influxdb-grafana) great repo).

 Additionally, the Docker image is creating a default database, a provisioned dashboard and the default datasource for InfluxDb.
 The source is [here](docker/Dockerfile):